christianbosselmann/prefeKt_app/readme.txt

 For additional information, please refer to GitHub (christianbosselmann), AIMe Registry (IFtQVF), the Help option of the R Shiny App interface, and the manuscript.

+Training data, preprocessing pipelines and a pre-trained model object are provided for reproducibility.
+For any other queries, please contact me directly (see below).
+Happy to help!

 ---

 Do: